 Dissolve the gelatin in 1/2 cup cold water.
 Add the dissolved gelatin, Set aside to cool.

 For the decoration: Whip the heavy cream in the bowl of an electric mixer fitted with the whisk attachment until soft peaks form.
 Add the granulated sugar and vanilla and continue to whisk until you have firm peaks.
 Fold half the whipped cream into the cooled pumpkin mixture.

 Pour the mousse into each individual Tiger Pumpkin and pipe or spoon the remaining whipped cream decoratively on the mousse and sprinkle, if desired, with orange zest.
 Serve chilled.
 Enjoy!

-I love the autumn.
-Living in Las Vegas my whole life there was always a celebration when the heat...
+Halloween Mac N’ Cheese I love the autumn.
+Living in Las Vegas my whole life there was always a...

-During the COVID shut down in April 2020, it was my sister’s birthday.
-My dad, who has been in the...
+Ricotta Meatballs (Gluten Free) During the COVID shut down in April 2020, it was my sister’s...